-Curious Thing Positively Impacts Public Safety, Scales Conversational AI Solutions and Connects Customers Globally Using the Vonage Communications Platform
+Curious Thing Positively Impacts Public Safety, Scales Conversational AI Solutions and Connects Customers Globally using the Vonage Communications Platform

+Partnership enabled customer to establish intelligent conversations with 150,000 customers in 10 days at the start of the pandemic

-Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, today announced that Australia-based startup Curious+Thing is using the Vonage+Communication+Platform+(VCP) to scale its solutions and improve customer experiences with automated and AI-enabled proactive customer engagement.
+HOLMDEL, N.J., April 5, 2022 /PRNewswire/ -- Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, today announced that Australia-based startup Curious Thing is using the Vonage Communication Platform(VCP) to scale its solutions and improve customer experiences with automated and AI-enabled proactive customer engagement.

 Curious Thing is a voice-based conversational AI startup.
 Its voice AI technology is currently used in proactive call outreach and inbound service augmentation, helping ecommerce, financial services and healthcare providers re-engage with customers and uncover deeper insights from conversations.